aphidsystemscorp/spx_imagetest_santized/README.md

     renesas's old dunfell base sdkset was problematic.

-    so if I were moving forward with chromium on whitehawk - I would try to use the kernel from the yocto build (which was able to run OpenGLes demos from the PowerVR SDK, and replace the linux userspace with a more modern distro.
+    so if I were moving forward with chromium on whitehawk - I would try to use the kernel from the yocto build (which was able to run OpenGLes/EGL demos from the PowerVR SDK, and replace the linux userspace with a more modern distro.
 I did attempt this by trying to graft a Nvidia Jetson based recent ubuntu filesystem onto the renesas kernel.
 This experiment was not finished.
-    After this was achieved I may have just used the wayland that was present on the ubuntu based filesystem, or built a custom wayland which would have been easier given the more recent dependency and toolchain package versions.
+    After this was achieved I may have just used the wayland that was present on the ubuntu based filesystem (if it supported EGL), or built a custom wayland which would have been easier given the more recent dependency and toolchain package versions.

 **Build Compositor (WIP)**